infratographer/identity-api/docs/personas.md

 ## Enterprise

-An enterprise is an entity that is self-hosting identity-manager-sts along with other Infratographer services.
+An enterprise is an entity that is self-hosting identity-api along with other Infratographer services.